heuristicwondering/CALMstudy-fMRI/fMRI-experiment/experiment_code/README.md

 There are 2 basic files for each subpackage.

 - **setup.py** - takes care of everything that should be done *before* anything is presented to the participant.
-- **experiment** - takes care of things that need to happen during stimuli presentation.
+- **experiment.py** - takes care of things that need to happen during stimuli presentation.